ChxGuillaume/VRCe/README.md

 # 📑 Changelog

-My version are arbitrary, they only exist cause of the Webstores needing verification before publishing.
+My version are arbitrary versioned here [CHANGELOG.md](CHANGELOG.md), it only exists cause of the Webstores needing verification before publishing.

 You can also find them here: https://addons.mozilla.org/en-US/firefox/addon/vrc-e/versions/